 Miranda Priestly said it best, florals for spring are far from groundbreaking.
 This season, play with fresh flowers somewhere unexpected: your menu.
 From noteworthy new restaurants to thoughtful party planners, tastemakers are reimagining flowers in new (but ancient) ways.
 And surprisingly, it’s unexpectedly easy to do at home.
-Add edible flowers to your go-to recipes or store-bought desserts for an instant upgrade at your next party.
+Add edible flowers to your go-to recipes or store-bought desserts for an instant upgrade at your next spring party.

-Where to buy edible flowers
+Where to buy edible flowers?

 There are three ways to source edible flowers: grow them yourself, find them at your farmers market, or order from a specialty site.
 If you have a green thumb, try the edible seed kit from Floral Society.
 Alternately, Gourmet Sweet Botanicals, Chef’s Garden or Marx Foods will ship fresh flowers directly to you.